csindle/waypointsZA/README.md

 ### Definitions:
 *(Up for debate: please make your voice heard!)*

-In a Waypoint name, the following suffixes are defined as:
+In a WP **name** field, the following suffixes are defined:

 1. **#** (hash): Air Activity, caution.
 E.g. Para-gliding launch site (source BGA).
 2. **911**: Emergency only.
-May be too narrow or unsuitable.
+Landing area may be too narrow or otherwise unsuitable.
 3. **U**: Unsurveyed.
 A ground inspection has not been done; data from satellite only.

 Multiple suffixes can be combined (space separated): e.g. "Buffelsport 911 U"